scherersebastian/issue-injector/README.md

-# Issue Injector
+# IssueInjector

-**IssueInjector** is a GitHub Action adept at converting security findings, notably from SARIF (Static Analysis Results Interchange Format), into GitHub Issues.
+**IssueInjector** is a GitHub action adept at converting security findings, notably from SARIF (Static Analysis Results Interchange Format), into GitHub issues.
 It not only creates issues for new findings but also auto-closes resolved ones.

 This tool is compatible with nearly all security tools that use the SARIF format.
-It bridges the gap between security scan results and your GitHub Issues tab, automatically generating issues from detected vulnerabilities and risks.
+It bridges the gap between security scan results and your GitHub issues tab, automatically generating issues from detected vulnerabilities and risks.

-A distinguishing feature of IssueInjector is its capability to bypass the GitHub Advanced Security Dashboard.
-This means users can view and manage findings directly in GitHub, even without the Advanced Security subscription, eliminating the need to switch between platforms for each security tool.
+A distinguishing feature of IssueInjector is its capability to _bypass the GitHub Advanced Security Dashboard_.
+This means users can view and manage findings directly in GitHub, even _without the Advanced Security_ subscription, eliminating the need to switch between platforms for each security tool.

 ## How To Use

-The Issue Injector GitHub Action processes SARIF files to create GitHub issues based on the findings.
+The IssueInjector GitHub Action processes SARIF files to create GitHub issues based on the findings.
 It filters findings based on severity and ensures that issues are properly labeled.

 ### Prerequisites